-This course offers an analysis of psychological theory and research as mechanism for understanding privilege, prejudice, and discrimination.
-The class will explore meanings of difference and prejudice based on race/ethnicity, gender, class, religion, physical ability, age, and sexual orientation.
-Themes include cultural values and characteristics of diverse groups, development and causes of social perception, reasons for persistence and maintenance of stereotypes and prejudice, and ways to change or reduce group stereotypes and prejudice.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: PSYC 140 with a grade of C or higher.
+This course offers an analysis of psychological theory and research as a mechanism for understanding privilege, prejudice, and discrimination.
+Various expressions of prejudice and discrimination are addressed, including but not limited to ethnicity, gender, class, religion, physical ability, age, and sexual orientation.
+Themes will include the development and causes of social perception, reasons for persistence and maintenance of stereotypes and prejudice, and ways to change or reduce stereotypes and prejudice.